AyeAndy/CMSC430_Final_Project/README.md

 ##### Tests: `llvm-bad-status/vector-ref-error0.scm`, `llvm-bad-status/vector-set-error0.scm`

 An error is thrown if there is attempt to reference an index of a vector that is out of bounds.
 I decided to change the `header.cpp` to reflect this error when it occurs.
+Specifically, I added if statements to `vector-ref` and `vector-set!`.
 When the index parameter is greater than the length of the vector (stored in the first element of the vector, bitshifted to the left 3 times), I throw an error that alerts the users of an index out of bounds exception.

 ``` c++
 ...